Skip to main content Skip to footer

 How to apply for GP specialty training

-1. Check your eligibility—You must meet the national person specification, which includes having a recognised medical degree, full GMC registration, and evidence of foundation programme competencies.
+• Check your eligibility—You must meet the national person specification.
+This includes having a recognised medical degree, full GMC registration, and evidence of foundation programme competencies.

-3. Take the MSRA—This computer-based Multi-Specialty Recruitment Assessment tests your clinical problem-solving skills and professional judgment.
+• Take the MSRA—The Multi-Specialty Recruitment Assessment is a computer-based exam that tests your clinical problem-solving skills and professional judgment.

-4. Rank posts—After the MSRA, you will rank your preferred GPST posts in Scotland on Oriel.
+• Rank your posts—After the MSRA, you will rank your preferred GPST posts in Scotland via Oriel.

-5. Accept your offer—Offers are made based on your MSRA score and post preferences.
+• Accept your offer—Offers are made based on a combination of your MSRA score and your post preferences.

 Preparing for the MSRA